viveris/uMTP-Responder/README.md

 (replace "armv6j-hardfloat-linux-gnueabi-gcc" with your target gcc cross-compiler)

-If you want to use it on an Kernel version < 3.15 you need to tell it to use the old-style FunctionFS descriptors :
+If you want to use it on a Kernel version < 3.15 you need to compile uMTPrd with old-style FunctionFS descriptors support:

 ```c
 make CC=armv6j-hardfloat-linux-gnueabi-gcc CFLAGS="-DOLD_FUNCTIONFS_DESCRIPTORS"